 Group Compliance is an independent unit with the functional responsibility for compliance matters in the Group.

-The Chief Compliance Officer is appointed by the Central Board and reports directly to the CEO on compliance in the Group each quarter.
-Every quarter, the Chief Compliance Officer reports on compliance in the Group directly to the Board's risk committee and to the Board as a whole.
-In addition, material observations are reported regularly to the CEO.
+The Chief Compliance Officer is appointed by the Central Board and reports on compliance in the Group directly to the CEO, the risk committee and the Central Board each quarter.

 Group Risk Control